 - angiography: ≥0.5 mL/min

-CTA provides a relatively non-invasive and effective way of localising the source of bleeding, especially in the patient with continued bleeding 5.
+CTA provides a relatively non-invasive and effective way of localising the source of bleeding, especially in patients with continuous bleeding 5.

-Studies have looked at the use of CTA in the localisation of GI haemorrhage report sensitivity of ~90% when there is active bleeding but are considerably lower when the bleeding is intermittent in nature with rates reported at ~45% 1.
+Studies that have evaluated the use of CTA in the localisation of gastrointestinal haemorrhage report a sensitivity of ~90% when there is active bleeding, with detection rates steeply falling to ~45% when the bleeding is intermittent 1.

 Again, contraindications apply to patients with renal failure who are at risk of developing contrast-induced nephropathy 1.

 Erythrocytes are labelled with technetium-99m, then serial scintigraphy is performed (a.k.a.
 99mTc-labeled RBC scintigraphy or tagged red blood cell scan) to detect focal collections of radiolabelled material.
 It can be performed relatively quickly and may help localise the general area of active bleeding to guide subsequent endoscopy, angiography or surgery 1.

 A false-positive result can be produced by a rapid transit of luminal blood so that labeled blood is detected in the colon even though it originated from a more proximal site in the gastrointestinal tract 1.